Neuvik/BucketHoarder/README.md

 Things may break as the APIs are updated.

-Once intsall run BucketHoarder with the help command to understand how to format queries.
+Once installed run BucketHoarder with the help command to understand how to format queries.

 ```
 ./buckethoarder.py --help